VIA Sports Physiotherapy.

 Sports injuries.

 For runners, gym members, weekend athletes, and the in-between.
-Hamstrings, knees, ankles, shoulders, the bits that fail mid-session.
+The bits that fail mid-session, and the ones that build up over a season.

 The grumbles that have been there a few weeks, or a few years.
 Specialist interest in hip and groin pain, particularly hip dysplasia.